logos-maker/RST-Framework/README.md

 ![](./gfx/screen.png)
-# RST used with ikiGUI
+# Framework for making audio plugins in C code
-Together it's a small/tiny Cross Platform Audio Framework for Making/Programming Audio Plugins in C Code with GCC.
+RST is small/tiny Cross Platform Audio Framework making audio Plugins with a graphical editor in C Code.
-It can be used for making VST2 instruments/synthesizers and effects.
+It can be used for making VST2 instruments/synthesizers and effects and a graphical user interface.

-The focus is on small amout of code, understand and take control of your codebase, and fast workflow.
+The focus is on..
+- super small amout of code and codebase
+- 100% identical plugin code compiles for Linux and Window
+- understandabillity
+- control of your codebase
+- fast workflow

+What it does...
-It can compile 32bit and 64bit plugin versions of Windows and Linux.
+- Compile 64bit and 32bit plugin versions of Windows and Linux.
-And it can even cross compile plugins for Windows on Linux.
+- Use 32bit bitmap graphics (24bit color with 8bit alpha channel).

+It don't use the VST SDK created by Steinberg.
-It uses it's own API that is compatible with the VST2.4 ABI so the plugs can be used in the most amount of music programs and even older ones.
+Instead it uses it's own API that makes plugins compatible with the VST2.4 ABI, so the plugs can be used in the most amount of music programs and even older ones.

-It will let you have code for several plugins in the same catalouge for convinience.

 The examples uses ikiGUI for the graphical plugin editors.
 Information about ikiGUI can be found here ... https://github.com/logos-maker/ikiGUI
-- Cross compiles 100% identical code to Linux and Window
-- Super small codebase in 100% C code
-- Uses 32bit bitmap graphics (24bit color with 8bit alpha channel)

 ## Compilation on Windows
 MinGW-w64 can be used to compile the code on Windows.
 I would recommend downloading [TDM-GCC](https://jmeubank.github.io/tdm-gcc/articles/2021-05/10.3.0-release) and downloading the installer named tdm64-gcc-10.3.0-2.exe Then after that you should be able to compile from the CMD Command Prompt.
 You can compile to generate a plugin .dll with a command like...